HarrisSagiris/HarrisSagiris/README.md

 ## About me :

---Im a 17 year old developer from greece.
+Im a 17 year old developer from greece.
---Im currently representing GREECE to the EUCYS (european contest for young scientists) of 2025 with my project https://learno.me.
+Im currently representing GREECE to the EUCYS (european contest for young scientists) of 2025 with my project https://learno.me.
---You can check it out [here](https://learno.me)
+You can check it out [here](https://learno.me)

 # Tech Stack:
 <div style="text-align: center;">